 We made it to Torridon just before it started getting dark, and although there’s a really good hostel in the village, we were opting for a free “campsite” a few minutes away.
 In reality, it was just a field, and a pretty wet one at that.
 But we managed to find a clean and dry spot, and the field ended up filling up quite a bit after it got dark.
 There’s also a public toilet block a couple of minutes walk away, which was well maintained and perfect for brushing our teeth etc.

 We managed to make it down to the shore front just in time for an absolutely gorgeous sunset over the water.

 Torridon also treated us to our best night of star gazing on the whole trip!
-I figured out that if I have a tripod, I might actually be able to get some really good photos.
+If only I’d invested in a tripod before this trip, I might actually have been able to get some really good photos.

 Day 3 – Ullapool, Assynt & Achmelvich Beach

 From Torridon, we took the beautiful Kinlochewe pass towards Loch Maree, and onwards through Gairloch to Ullapool.

 On a brighter day, I think Loch Maree could have provided much better views than it did, but we stopped to see a lot of views on the way, including the charming Victoria Falls.
 While I’m sure you could spend longer in these areas, we were just enjoying the drive with the chance to pull over every now and then and savour the views.